jhpyle/charts/README.md

 ### Prerequisites

-* You have a [Kubernetes] cluster with three or more nodes.
+* You have a [Kubernetes] cluster with at least three nodes (or four or more if you are running other applications like [MinIO], [PostgreSQL], or [Redis] inside the cluster) with 8GB of RAM each.
 * You have installed [Helm] in the cluster.
 * You have made a final decision about what hostname to use to access the server.